 - December 1 Priority Deadline for new students seeking a Presidential, Cristo Rey or E-Stem scholarship

-- January 15 Priority Deadline for all other new students.
+- EXTENDED!
+February 15 (originally January 15) Priority Deadline for all other new students.
 First-time students who submit their FAFSA by this date will be eligible to receive a $1,000 FAFSA submission grant.

 - March 15th Priority Deadline for returning students